johncwelch/Nagios-Manager-2/Nagios Manager/readme.md

 What I want to do in 1.4:
 add in host management.
 DONE

 1.5 will be code cleanup to remove redundant code and move some things into popuplists as they should be.
+DONE

+1.6 will be adding hostgroups and services.
+Not sure of the order.
+May play with NSURL a bit to see if there's an advantage to using that over do shell script curl blah blah.
+Then again, I may not.

 yes, it's written in AppleScriptObjective C. No, I don't particularly care if you like that language, it does what *I* need it to do and that's its only requirement.

+Too many thanks to Mark Aldritt, Sal Soghoian, Andy Bachorski (RIP), Chris Nebel, Chris Espinosa (other chris) Chris Page (other, other chris), Todd Fernandez, Shane Stanely, and a host of people at Apple and other companies who realize what gems AppleScript and AppleScript Objective C are.